New directions means new opportunities.

 No matter what corner of the province they work in, paramedics are trusted to deliver expert health care to Albertans when it’s needed most.
 It’s an important job with enormous responsibility.
 When paramedics have the technical expertise, supportive tools and competency they need, Albertans get the absolute best care possible.

 A Regulated Health Profession

-Paramedicine is a regulated health profession under the Health Disciplines Act of Alberta.
+Paramedicine is a regulated health profession under the Health Professions Act (HPA) of Alberta.
 This means practitioners in this province are held to the highest standard of practice and work when providing expert, quality care to all Albertans, as are all other regulated health professionals.
 This is ensured through continued education requirements, testing and registration with the Alberta College of Paramedics.

 As a self-regulatory body, the Alberta College of Paramedics ensures practice standards and ongoing competency for all practitioners through its registration and renewal process.
 This self-governance model empowers practitioners to bolster their profession by maintaining and enhancing the quality, safety and integrity of their work.

 The Alberta College of Paramedics is the regulatory body for the paramedicine profession and works to ensure every registered practitioner provides safe and ethical patient care by: